LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk.md

 # Adding ERC-20 Token to Lisk
-This tutorial is meant for developers with an existing ERC-20 token on Ethereum who want to deploy the same token on Lisk.
+This tutorial is meant for developers with an existing **Standard ERC-20** token or a **Custom ERC-20** token on Ethereum who want to deploy their respective token on Lisk.
-In this guide, you'll learn how to deploy a custom ERC-20 token from Ethereum to Lisk.
+In this guide, you'll learn how to deploy a Standard or a Custom ERC-20 token from Ethereum to Lisk.

 <!-- Lisk uses [Optimism's Superchain token list](https://github.com/ethereum-optimism/ethereum-optimism.github.io/blob/master/optimism.tokenlist.json) as a reference for tokens that have been deployed on Lisk. -->

 <!-- :::warning